Thokcha: Age

-Types of Thokcha
+Types

-Thokcha are metal objects approximately 2–15 cm, originally made to function as horse harnesses, buckles, fibulae, and arrow heads.
-They can also be used as adornments for clothing, lighters and purses.
+Thokcha are metal objects approximately 2–15 cm, originally made to function as horse harnesses, buckles, fibulae, and arrowheads.
+Many years later, after their creation, they are reused by the Tibetan people as protective amulets and adornments for clothing, lighters, and purses.

-Thokcha may represent real or mythological animals, often deities from Tibet's Bön or Buddhist religions.
-However, since several thokcha are abstract in form, the precise meaning of these pieces remains uncertain.
+Some thokcha may represent real or legendary creatures, often being deities originating from Bon or Buddhism.
+However, since many thokcha pieces are very abstract in their forms, the precise figures they are made to represent remain uncertain.

 History

 Thogchags or Thokcha (Wylie: Thog lcags) are worn as amulets by Tibetans, specifically people of the Himalayan regions, for spiritual protection and healing.
 Created in several forms, they often depict tantric deities, sacred animals, auspicious symbols, and mantras.
 Many represent ritual supports such as a mirror, phurba, or vajra.
 Some pieces may be abstract in nature, and the meaning of the form has since been lost in antiquity.
 Further research is still in the process.
 Other Thokcha were simply used as ancient arrow points, buckles, body armour, or even old horse trappings.

 Genuine pieces are believed to be made from a combination of meteorite, iron, bronze, copper, and a number of other metals.
 A few of the pre-Buddhist pieces originate from Persia or Central Asia and some are as ancient as 3,000 years old.
 The rarest and most sought after thokcha are believed to be made from a meteoric metal known as 'Namchak,' which literally means 'sky iron' or 'sky metal.'
 Very old pieces can have a distinct patina and have been worn out into smooth surfaces after centuries of handling.
 Many ornaments have unique textures which are almost impossible to replicate.